 How do I check to see if my credit has shown up?

 You can easily check your credits on the RPP system at any time and you are encouraged to do so.
-You can also see your scheduled studies and (both past and upcoming) with dates, times, places.
+You can also see your scheduled studies (both past and upcoming) with dates, times, and places.
 This is a good way to keep track of your progress towards completing the participation requirement over the course of the semester.

 If it has been more than two days and you have still not received credit for your participation, contact the RPP coordinator (see link to the left of this web page) who will verify that you participated in the study and make sure you receive appropriate participation credit.